GooTechnologies/learn/tutorials/rotations/index.md

 So as you can see the function takes 2 parameter.
 The first one is the target position the entity shall look at.
 The second parameter is the up vector the lookAt function shall use.
 It is optional and defaults to UNIT_Y.

-Keep in mind that entity.lookAt() is a helper function calling the <a href="http://code.gooengine.com/latest/docs/index.html?c=Transform">Transform.looAt</a> function, there is also a lookAt function inside the <a href="http://code.gooengine.com/latest/docs/index.html?c=Matrix3x3">Matrix3x3</a> class but since it doesn't know anything about translations it expects a (back) direction vector as it's first parameter instead of a target position and the up parameter is <strong>not optional</strong>.
+Keep in mind that entity.lookAt() is a helper function calling the [Transform.looAt](http://code.gooengine.com/latest/docs/index.html?c=Transform) function, there is also a lookAt function inside the [Matrix3x3](http://code.gooengine.com/latest/docs/index.html?c=Matrix3x3) class but since it doesn't know anything about translations it expects a (back) direction vector as it's first parameter instead of a target position and the up parameter is **not optional**.

 <div class="alert alert-warning">
 	The following paragraph will explain how the lookAt function works internally, feel free to skip it, as it is <strong>not</strong> important to understand how it works internally to use it just fine.
 </div>

 The way the function works is that it takes the entity and target position and subtracts them to get a back vector.
 Then it calculates the cross product between the up vector and the back vector to get the right vector.
 Then it calculates the cross product between the right vector and the back vector to get an up vector that is orthogonal to both the direction and the right vector and finally stores all three vectors normalized inside our rotation Matrix3x3 in their respective rows.

-<h2>Matrix multiplication</h2>
+## Matrix multiplication

 Another way of changing rotation in a relative way is to use matrix multiplication.
-To see this in action click on the <a href="https://goote.ch/bdfac8ffdb4644f689ec583e9d3fb7a1.scene/">multiply</a> button in the <a href="https://goote.ch/0e7df388f6ca4787be8884a87504955e.scene">demo</a>.
+To see this in action click on the [multiply](https://goote.ch/bdfac8ffdb4644f689ec583e9d3fb7a1.scene/) button in the [demo](https://goote.ch/0e7df388f6ca4787be8884a87504955e.scene).

 And here is the code: